 Roman numerals which are etched on the York stone that forms the walkway and shelving were used as a guide to enable the greenhouse to be re-assembled.
 Constructed of cast iron curving ribs and brass/alloy bars, the greenhouse is covered with fish scale glass panes, which become smaller towards the top.
 The structure is supported on cast iron columns.
 Vines grow both in and outside of the greenhouse.See Us On A Map Download Our Brochure

-Open during the summer months on fine weather days, the garden offers a tranquil and relaxing setting to enjoy a refreshing cup of tea, delicious home made cakes or a scrumptious cream tea.
+Open during the summer months on some fine weather days, the garden offers a tranquil and relaxing setting to enjoy a refreshing cup of tea, delicious cakes and scrumptious home made scones.

-We serve sandwich and panini lunches from 12 noon to 2.30.pm.
-Afternoon tea is also available.
-For Afternoon Tea a minimum of 48 hours notice is required and a small deposit will secure your booking.
+Afternoon tea is also available after 2.30 pm.
+A minimum of 48 hours notice is required and a small deposit will secure your booking.
+Opening times and dates can be found below.Download Our Menu

 This great man was an internationally influential Jewish philanthropist.
 Living until he was 101, he devoted his time protecting the interests of Jews worldwide, journeying to Romania, Russia, Palestine, Morocco and Syria on their behalf.